-- Restating and amending plan documents
+- Restating and amending your 401k plan document

-- Preparing benefit statements
+- Preparing employee benefit plan statements

 - Calculating vested percentages for plan participants

 - Completing Form 5500 to satisfy ERISA reporting requirements for employee benefit plans.

 - Approving plan withdrawals and loans.

 - Preparing an annual plan census.

 This is not a complete list of retirement plan services or TPA duties, but it should give you a fuller picture of the day-to-day activities a TPA will perform in the administration of your plan.

 One of the mistakes that it’s easy to make when setting up a 401k plan is confusing the roles of 401k recordkeeper and the third party administrator.

 A good way to think of it is that the TPA is responsible for the big-picture creation and administration of the plan, while the 401k recordkeeper is responsible for tracking contributions, deductions, and other specific financial aspects of the plan.